dhowe/riscript/docs/gates.md

     $nor: Returns documents where both queries fail to match
     $not: Returns documents where the query does not match

+### Existence
+The following operators can be used in queries the existence of fields:

+    $exists: symbols exists
+    not $exists: symbols doesn't exists

 ### Evaluation

 The following operators assist in evaluating documents: